Last Updated: August 24, 2020

 Minimum Investment: $0*

-Montenegro residency can be obtained in similar fashion to neighboring Serbia, below.
-Basically, you need to buy any habitable property.
-A decent, small apartment near the sea will cost from $30,000 to $75,000 and need a little renovation work.
-New projects targeting the jet set can start in the mid six-figures and go up from there.
+A decent, small apartment near the sea will cost anywhere from $30,000 to $75,000, and it will likely need a little renovation work.
+New projects targeting the jet set can start in the mid-six-figures and go up from there.

-Once you have title to a property in Montenegro, you can go through the procedures to obtain a one-year temporary residency permit.
-However while business residency can lead to citizenship after ten years, real estate residency never leads to citizenship; don’t believe anyone who tells you otherwise.
+However, while business residency can lead to citizenship after ten years, real estate residency never leads to citizenship – don’t believe anyone who tells you otherwise.

 Minimum Investment: $0*